zlatinb/muwire/doc/wire-protocol.md

 # MuWire network protocol

-The MuWire protocol operates over a TCP-like streaming layer offered by the I2P streaming library, except for "Result" type messages which are delivered in signed I2P datagrams.
+The MuWire protocol operates over a TCP-like streaming layer offered by the I2P streaming library.

 ## Handshake

-A connection begins with the word "MuWire" followed by a space and either the word "leaf" or "peer", depending on whether Alice is in a leaf or an ultrapeer role.
-This allows Bob to immediately drop the connection without allocating any more resources if it is a leaf or if it does not have any more connection slots.
-Bob responds to the handshake by either accepting it or rejecting it and optionally suggesting other ultrapeers to connect to.
+A connection begins with the word "MuWire" followed by a space and one of the following words: "leaf", "peer" or "results", depending on whether Alice is in a leaf, ultrapeer or responder role.
+This allows Bob to immediately drop the connection without allocating any more resources.

+If Bob is an ultrapeer he responds to the handshake by either accepting it or rejecting it and optionally suggesting other ultrapeers to connect to.

 Accepting the handshake is done by responding with a single word "OK".